 Figure B-3.
-Percent of time during which winds at the Landfill (a) and Community (b) monitoring sites originated from each wind direction sector (South Coast Air Basin, Landfill, Other) during each month across all 16 years (2007-2023).
+Percent of time during which winds at the Landfill (a) and Community (b) monitoring sites originated from each wind direction sector (South Coast Air Basin, Landfill, Other) during each month across all 17 years (2007-2024).

 Figure B-4.
-Seasonal wind roses based on hourly data collected at the Landfill site from 2007-2023.
+Seasonal wind roses based on hourly data collected at the Landfill site from 2007-2024.

 Figure B-5.
-Seasonal wind roses based on hourly data collected at the Community site from 2007-2023.
-Data since the 11th report year are replaced with wind data from the Reseda site.
+Seasonal wind roses based on hourly data collected at the Community site from 2007-2024.
+Data from Year 11 to Year 16 are replaced with wind data from the Reseda site.